mvolkmann/blog/src/swift/ARKit.md

 Basic shapes can also select a "Material" and a "Material Color".
 Material options include "Glossy Paint", "Matte Paint", "Plastic", "Car Paint", "Aluminum", "Brass", "Bronze", "Gold", "Steel", "Rubber", and "Terracotta".

+Objects can be grouped so they can be transformed as a single unit.
+To select all objects in the scene, tap outside all of them and tap "Select All".
+To select a subset of the objects, hold down on one object and tap all the others.
+After selecting the objects to be grouped, tap any one of them to get a popup of options, and tap "Group".
+To ungroup the objects in a group, tap the group to selected it, tap again to get a popup of options, and tap "Ungroup".

+### Physics

 To cause an object to participate in physics: